2004 Pacific typhoon season: Tropical Storm Haima (Ofel)

 Haima is the Chinese word for the sea horse.
 Early on September 11, an area of thunderstorms was observed 150 nmi southwest of Taipei, Taiwan.
 Later that day, the newly formed tropical depression saw its thunderstorms track across Taiwan, leaving the circulation center behind east of the mountainous isle as it took on a subtropical appearance.
 The next day, it had strengthened into a tropical storm and was named Haima by the JMA and Ofel by the PAGASA.
 The JTWC considered the system a tropical depression or subtropical storm, but never a tropical storm.
 The center track just east of Taiwan on September 12, towards the southeast coast of China.
 Haima made landfall south of Shanghai on September 13 before turning to the northwest.
 Haima soon become a completely sheared system due to interaction with the upper-level winds over a frontal zone located to its west, and was declared dissipated the next day.

 In China, the lowest reported pressure was 998 mb in Yongqiang Town on the 13th and the highest 24‑hour rainfall recorded was 250.8 mm in Fuzhou City between September 9 and 10, which set a new September daily rainfall record for the station.
 In Taiwan, daily rainfall ranged as high as 393 mm in Taipei county, and 611.5 mm in Taipei City.
 The highest wind gust reported was 80 mph/35.9 m/s at Lanyu on the 11th.
 The storm damaged 78 square kilometres of farmland in Zhejiang Province, China, where direct economic losses were estimated to have been over 53 million yuan.
 Torrential rains (Sep 7–10), including those in the monsoonal flow around the pre-Haima depression had caused 54.6 million yuan of direct economic losses in Pingtan County and Changle City.
 In Japan, rainfall and winds were relatively light.
 In South Korea, the highest 24‑hour rainfall report noted was 104.5 mm at Wando between the 11th and 12th.

-This is the first storm that JTWC classified it as subtropical, with a designation.